Codecademy/docs/content/data-science/data-science.md

 ## Applications

-Since the beginning of the 21st century, data science has been used in generally every field of industry to extract insights from data that may be leveraged in business decision-making and product development.
+Since the beginning of the 21st century, data science has been used in almost every field of industry to extract insights from data that may be leveraged in business decision-making and product development.
 These applications are largely related to fields of study rooted in data science, including:

 - Data Management
   - Data Security